 What in the world, folks?

-And all the time we're told that we're in the midst of a recovery with a laser-like focus on jobs.
+And all the time, we're told that we're in the midst of a recovery with a laser-like focus on jobs.

 Let's move to Ohio, shall we?

-The monochrome coalition Reverend Jackson spoke.
+The monochrome coalition, Reverend Jackson, spoke.

 We have a portion of his remarks.

-You're gonna hear uh responses from the crowd, and there's an unidentified woman that you will hear here as well.
+And there's an unidentified woman that you will hear here as well.

-Christmas time we bail out the billionaires.
+We bailed out the billionaires.

 That's right.